proxima-one/stream-client-go/readme.md

 ```go
 client := proximaclient.NewProximaStreamClient(proximaclient.Options{Registry: registry})
 ```
-You can use either `streamRegistryClient` from previous example or create `SingleStreamDbRegistry` as a `registry`:
+You can use either `streamRegistryClient` from previous example as a `registry` or create `SingleStreamDbRegistry`:
 ```go
 singleRegistryClient := proximaclient.NewSingleStreamDbRegistry("streams.buh.apps.proxima.one:443")
 ```
 SingleRegistryClient is a simple implementation of the `StreamRegistry` interface that always returns the same stream db address.
 It can be useful for development purposes but in production you should use `StreamRegistryClient` that will fetch the StreamDB address from the registry.

-As you have created the client you can use it to consume a stream.
+As you have a client you can use it to consume a stream.
 There are some different methods to do so:

 ### Streaming events
 The second method is more suitable for long-running processes that need to consume a stream in a loop.